ploomber/sklearn-evaluation/doc/source/user_guide/report.rst

     from sklearn_evaluation import ClassifierEvaluator

-First, let's load some data, split for training and testing.
+First, let's load some data and split for training and testing.

 .. ipython:: python